How much do hearing aids cost?

 ✔ We buy in bulk, eliminate supply chain mark-ups, and transfer the savings directly to you

 You may save even more if you have AARP® MedicareComplete®, AARP® MedicareRx, UnitedHealthcare, or MEDICA coverage.
 Please call toll-free 1-855-523-9355 or sign in for your exclusive pricing.

-While Original Medicare doesn’t cover hearing aids, it covers diagnostic hearing testing if your doctor orders them to see if you need medical treatment.
-In this case, you pay 20% of the Medicare-approved amount for the doctor's services for covered exams, and the Part B deductible applies.
-Click here for more information on Medicare coverage for hearing aids and testing.
+Medicare does not cover hearing aids.
+Medicare covers diagnostic hearing test if ordered by your doctor.
+You pay 20% of the Medicare-approved amount for the doctor's services, and the Part B deductible applies.
+Click here for more information.

-Private health insurance plans vary in their coverage of hearing exam and devices.
-Call your health plan to understand the extent of hearing device coverage and any requirement to use specific hearing device providers.
+Many private health insurance plans cover hearing tests.
+However, they vary in hearing aid coverage.
+Call your health plan to understand the coverage and any requirements.

 Flexible spending accounts are tax-advantaged accounts that can be used for medical expenses not covered by your insurance plan.
 By paying with pre-tax dollars in the FSA, a person in the 28% tax bracket will effectively save $280 for every $1000 spent on hearing devices.

 If you itemize your taxes, medical costs exceeding 7.5% of your adjusted gross income can be deducted from your federal income taxes.
-Qualified medical costs include hearing devices and batteries.
+Qualified medical costs include hearing aids, batteries, repairs, and maintenance.
 For more information, please see IRS Publication 502, Medical and Dental Expenses.